 Lacertulus bipes (Carroll and Thompson 1982) ~ Late Permian 255 mya, ~ 5 cm snout/vent length, was originally described as a facultatively bipedal primitive lizard or eosuchian representing a distinct lineage of one or the other.
 Here Lacertulus was a basal protosquamate derived from a sister to Tijubina and Palaegama.
 It was a sister to Bavarisaurus and preceded the Daohugo lizard.

-Overall smaller than and distinct from Gephyrosaurus, the skull of Lacertulus had a wider premaxilla, like that of Homoeosaurus.
-The nasal was notched above the naris.
-The maxilla formed the majority of the ventral margin of the naris.
-The orbit was probably large.
-The maxilla was relatively short.
-The vomers were wider.
-Thepterygoids extended anteriorly as far as the palatines did.
+Much larger than and distinct from Palaegama, the skull of Lacertulus had a wider premaxilla.
+The nasal was notched above the naris and did not extend dorsally.
+The orbit was probably large because the maxilla is very low.
+The vomers and palatines were much wider.
+The pterygoids extended anteriorly as far as the palatines did.
 Distinct from most lizards, the teeth were subthecodont in implantation.

-The pelvis was taller than long, as in Gephyrosaurus, with a distinct anterior process on the ilium, but much smaller than in Cosesaurus.
-Such a process in living lizards capable of bipedal locomotion helps raise the front of the body off the ground (Snyder 1954).
-The pubis was narrower, as in Huehuecuetzpalli, producing a larger thyroid fenestra.
+The carpals are tiny but ossified and rounded, rather than locked in a tight mosaic as in many living lizards.
 The femur was longer than half the glenoid-acetabulum length.
 The tibia was more robust than the fibula.
-The astragalus, calcaneum and centrale remained unfused, as in descendant taxa and unlike most lizards.
+The astragalus, calcaneum and centrale remained unfused, unlike most lizards.
 The pes was twice the length of the manus.
 Metacarpals 1-4 were bound together.
 The foot was large with a tendril-like digit 4 ideal for arboreal (tree branch) locomotion.